South Texas Flying Club By-Laws

 - President: The President shall preside at all meetings and be responsible for the conduct of all Club activities.
 The President is the Chief Executive Officer of the Club.
 The President shall also have signature authority on all Club accounts and shall assume the function of the Treasurer in the event that the Treasurer is absent or incapacitated.

 - Vice President: The Vice President shall assume the duties of the President in the absence, incapacity or resignation of the President.
 Upon request of the President, the Vice President shall assist the President in the scope of the Presidency as much as possible.
-The Vice President will also fill any vacancy of Officer Seat not filled.
+The Vice President will also fill any vacancy of Officer Seat not filled including position of General Manager and shall have the same number of votes as positions held.
 The Vice President is also the sole IT Administrator of the Club's website and Flight Scheduler.
-The Vice President is also the Club's permanent Treasurer until further notice.
+The current Founding Vice President is also the Club's permanent Treasurer until further notice.

-- Secretary: The Secretary shall take the minutes of all meetings and insure that all officers receive a timely copy of the minutes.
-The Secretary is charged with the additional function of Club Historian, as well as any other duties assigned by the Board of Officers within reason.
+- Secretary: The Secretary shall take the minutes of all meetings and insure that all Officers receive a timely copy of the minutes.
+The Secretary is charged with the additional function of Club Historian, as well as any other duties assigned by the President or Vice President within reason.

 - Safety Officer: The Safety Officer is responsible for recommending safe operating and flying procedures for the Club, as well as overseeing their implementation as appropriate.
 The Safety Officer shall be responsible for dissemination of appropriate training and flying information to the Members.

-- Maintenance Officer: The Maintenance Officer is responsible for maintaining current information in the logbooks of the aircraft, for maintaining the Club's aircraft in proper operating airworthy condition, and for compliance with all Federal Aviation Regulations and Airworthiness Directives.
-The Maintenance Officer shall be responsible for all maintenance documents, including all aircraft, engine, avionics and propeller logbooks, and for the execution of all documents required for the completion of major repairs and overhauls.
+- Maintenance Officer: The Maintenance shall be responsible for informing the President and Vice President of what is required to maintain the Club's aircraft in proper operating airworthy condition, and for compliance with all Federal Aviation Regulations and Airworthiness Directives.
+All maintenance documents, including all aircraft, engine, avionics and propeller logbooks, including the execution of all documents required for the completion of major repairs and overhauls are updated and maintained by the Vice President.
 All aircraft logbooks will be secured and kept at the Club's Corporate Office at all times.
+No exceptions to this policy shall be made.

-- Newsletter Editor: A Club Newsletter Editor will be designated by the Board of Officers.
-The Newsletter Editor is responsible for publication of the monthly Newsletter, whether in printed form, online, or both.
+- Newsletter Editor: The Newsletter Editor is responsible for publication of the monthly Newsletter, whether in printed form, online, or both.
 If the Newsletter Editor is designated from the Membership, such individual shall not be considered an Officer solely by reason of such position.

-- The position may be left vacant with its duties reassigned by the President or Vice President; or
+- The position may be left vacant with its duties re-assigned by the President or Vice President.

-- The interim board Member may be affirmed for the remaining duration of the original term by vote of the general membership at a meeting held for such purpose with at least 30 days notice.
+- The interim Board Member may be affirmed for the remaining duration of the original term by vote of the general Membership at a meeting held for such purpose with at least 30 days notice from the President or Vice President.
 The quorum for such vote shall be the Members present that are eligible to vote.

-- Monthly statements to Members: A statement shall be mailed by the 5th day of each month to all members who have incurred charges payable to the Club as of the time of preparation of the statement.
+- Monthly statements to Members: A statement shall be mailed by the 1st day of each month to all members who have incurred charges payable to the Club as of the time of preparation of the statement.
+This will include monthly dues and any assessments owed to the Club.

-- Dues, flying time, other charges, and any previous balance carried forward are required to be received by the Club by the 21st of each month.
-Statements not paid by the 21st of each month will incur a charge of 1.5% per month on the unpaid balance and a late fee of $35.
+- A late payment penalty of $50.00 and 1.5% interest will be assessed monthly on outstanding invoice balances.
 The flying privileges will be immediately suspended for any Member who is past due until the current balance is paid in full including penalties.
 Failure to pay may result in termination of Club Membership.
+This decision is expressly reserved for the President and Vice President.

 - Cash asset accounts and loans: No cash asset account shall be opened or closed and no loan shall be applied for without the approval of the President and Vice President.

-- Financial statements: The financial statements prepared by the Treasurer will adhere to and reflect continuous use of generally accepted accounting principles and will include an audit trail to all source documents.
-The chart of accounts shall include as a minimum the following:
+- Financial statements: The financial statements prepared by the Vice President / Treasurer.
+This shall include as a minimum the following:

 - Flight time charges